Commercial Air Compressor Buyer's Guide

-How to Pick The Perfect Two-Stage Air Compressor
+How to Pick the Perfect Industrial Compressor

 Rotary Screw Air Compressors

 Rotary screw compressors are very powerful and are quieter than piston compressors.
 They are designed to run all day long without breaking a sweat.
 If you have greater than a 60% duty-cycle need, then choose a rotary compressor.
 In applications where your air demands are constant and heavy, these compressors will make your life easy and save you money in the long-run.

 They also feature variable-speed drives that run at exactly the level you need them to—no more and no less, maximizing your power, efficiency, and energy savings.
 They often provide compressed air for precision tasks such as powder-coating or sand-blasting.

 Scroll compressors are oilless, quiet, and efficient.
 They are an ideal choice for lab facilities or when manufacturing pharmaceutical products, or anything else that demands clean, dry, oil-free compressed air.

 Because these compressors are oil-free, they hardly require any maintenance at all, and because the internal components don't touch, they operate extremely quietly.
 They are also extremely efficient when used for the proper job.
 Companies in industries that rely on clean, oil-free air use scroll compressors and love them for their quiet operation and energy efficiency.

 Choosing the right type of air compressor is the easy part.
 The challenging part is making sure it's sized correctly and that you take into account the future growth of your business.
 It's better to measure twice and buy once, especially since these compressors are large investments.
 The next steps outlined below will allow you to properly size the compressor based on your air demand, energy guidelines, and HP/CFM/PSI requirements.

 Air Demand Requirements